notaryproject/specifications/trust-store-trust-policy-specification.md

 # Trust Store and Trust Policy Specification

 This document describes how Notary v2 signatures are evaluated for trust.
-The document consists of following sections:
+The document consists of the following sections:

 - **[Trust Store](#trust-store)**: Defines set of signing identity that user trusts.
 - **[Trust Policy](#trust-policy)**: Defines how the artifact is evaluated for trust.